Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Cover

 Characters may use the terrain to gain Situational Defenses, such as by ducking against rubble or hiding behind a wall.
-Taking Cover is not an assumed action: it is a specific **Secondary Action** that characters may take.

 Cover is considered **Partial** when at least half a character’s body is blocked by a material that can withstand weapon blows--such as a